 vii.
 Applicable to both product and service offers.
-The offeror shall not submit brochures, newsletters, or other marketing materials.
+The offeror must not submit brochures, newsletters, or other marketing materials.

 viii.
 Applicable to both product and service offers.
 An Agent Authorization Letter must be completed and submitted as part of the offer if a consultant or third-party agent assisted in the preparation of the offer, will be involved in any part of the negotiation of the offer, or will be involved in any post-award actions.
 The template for the Agent Authorization Letter can be found as an attachment to the solicitation.
 The Agent Authorization Letter has both pre- and post-award delegations.
 For any resultant contract, the contractor is responsible for initiating a modification to ensure all authorized negotiators and delegations are up-to-date (e.g., removing an authorized negotiator that only has pre-award delegations).
-If an agent will have signatory authority under the contract, the offeror must upload a screenshot of the agent's digital certificate. ix.
+Regardless of signature authority, all Authorized Negotiators must obtain a FAS ID and enroll in the Multi-Factor Authentication (MFA) process to access eOffer.

+ix.
 Applicable to both product and service offers.
-Section ix.
-Applicable to both product and service offers.
 Section 508 Standards.
 Section 508 of the Rehabilitation Act, as amended by the Workforce Investment Act of 1998 (P.L.
-105-220) requires that when Federal agencies develop, procure, maintain, or use information and communication technology (ICT), it shall be accessible to people with disabilities.
+105-220) requires that when Federal agencies develop, procure, maintain, or use information and communication technology (ICT), it must be accessible to people with disabilities.
 Federal employees and members of the public who have disabilities must have access to, and use of, information and data that is comparable to people without disabilities.